GWU’s interim president hopes 2022 will be ‘turning point’ for school

 Wrighton, whose decades-long career in higher education includes years as a chemistry professor and provost at the Massachusetts Institute of Technology and 24 years as chancellor of Washington University in St. Louis, arrived at a university in turmoil.
 The tenure of GWU’s former leader was marred by controversy, and his departure from office left the campus in a state of insecurity.

-Now Wrighton, who plans to stay for up to 18 months, will work to stabilize the campus of more than 27,000 students — the largest in the District.
+Now Wrighton, who plans to stay for up to 18 months, will work to stabilize the campus of more than 27,000 students — the largest in D.C.

 “My role is to build momentum for this institution,” Wrighton said during an interview in his office.
 “My aspiration is that 2022, the first year of our third century, be looked to as a turning point in the rate of progress.”